Close

 Florian01/02/2022 at 04:50 0 comments

-Some people commented asking if I could share a final schematic or wiring diagram so here is a rather simple wiring diagram of my final board.
+Some people commented asking if I could share a final schematic or wiring diagram, so here is a rather simple wiring diagram of my final board.

-Hope it will help some of you.
+Hope it helps some of you.

-• All doneļ¼
+• All done!

 Florian06/05/2021 at 06:05 0 comments